At the heart of every smart home lies an equally smart hub device.

 Taking full advantage of IFTTT (If This, Then That) solutions for example becomes a viable option once a smart hub is installed, providing a level of home automation that really does allow the intelligent system to take the thinking out of certain household tasks – for example automatically setting the lights and heating to fire up if the weather begins to change or when you arrive home from work.

-Setting up a smart hub as part of your home system is super-simple, however, there are a couple of considerations to make when choosing a suitable device.
+Setting up a smart hub as part of your home system is super-simple, however, there are a couple of considerations to think about when choosing a suitable device.

 When it comes to connection types and smart device platforms, it’s important to check that your smart hub will play ball with the particular flavor of your device.
 Does your device connect with Bluetooth or WiFi?
 Or perhaps it’s Z-Wave or ZigBee?
 Whichever format (or a mix of formats) you’re working with the devices in your house, you want to find a smart hub that’s going to be able to communicate.